A Tampa Tradition

 Tampa Garden Club Calendar of Activities

-Now accepting applications for the Kids in the Garden 2014 – Tampa Garden Club – Youth Camp.
+Applications will be accepted March 1st for TGC members for the Kids in the Garden 2015 – Tampa Garden Club – Youth Camp.
+Applications from the general public will be accepted March 16th as long as space is available.
 Click the image below for application.

 TGC Board of Directors’ Meetings